Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Regarding Clinical Psychology (≥4 EC): we expect that you have basic knowledge (at least first year level) in the field of psychopathology (DSM), diagnostics and treatment.

-Regarding Social Psychology (≥4 EC): we expect you to have basic knowledge (at least first year level) about social perception, stereotyping and prejudice, self-perception and self-regulation, social categorisation, group processes, attitudes and attitude change, normative influence, close relationships, aggression and prosocial behaviour.
+Regarding Social Psychology (≥4 EC): we expect you to have basic knowledge (at least first year level) about social perception, stereotyping and prejudice, self-perception and self-regulation, social specialization, group processes, attitudes and attitude change, normative influence, close relationships, aggression and prosocial behaviour.

 If you have successfully completed, or will complete one of the bachelor’s programmes stated below before 31 August, you will meet this track-specific requirement: